 Get Rid of Clothes That’s Left and Maintain It

-In other words, next time you can’t find what you need or your dresser drawer keeps jamming, that’s a good sign you need to re-org your closet and call LoadUp to haul away the rest.
+In other words, next time you can’t find what you need or your dresser drawer keeps jamming, that’s a good sign you need to reorganize your closet and call LoadUp to haul away the rest.

 Related Articles from the Trash Talk Blog: